cornellrocketryteam/Flight-Software/README.md

 # Flight-Software
-Flight software for the Cornell Rocketry Team.
+Flight software for _Andromeda_, a student-designed hybrid-propellant rocket.
+Handles parachute deployment, data collection, and telemetry.
+Also serves as a platform for the [BLiMS](https://github.com/cornellrocketryteam/BLiMS) project.

 [Confluence](https://confluence.cornell.edu/display/crt/Flight+Software)